Faster, cleaner, more efficient metal processing

 2. Challenges of Traditional Metal Processing

-Traditional welding methods like TIG, MIG, and resistance welding are widely used but face limitations in speed, precision, and automation compatibility.
+Traditional methods like TIG, MIG, and resistance welding are common, but they have limits in speed, precision, and automation.
+Manual welding often leads to inconsistent results, low efficiency, and rising labor costs.

 3. What is Laser Welding?